 Scoop Neck: This is really fair game for any type of necklace, but the best one to go with a scoop neck would be a necklace that hugs the neckline.
 Try and find a scoop necklace which will fall just around your collar bone, and sit nicely, filling up the space that is revealed by the neckline.

 A while back, I found a necklace guide in a catalog that I used to help me get started.
 Unfortunately, I lost it…which is why I am bringing you this post today.
 So that you can bookmark, pin or save it to refer back to when you are having difficulty!!
 Starting off with these tips in mind is a great way to get educated about wearing jewelry.
 Of course, it is totally up to you about what you wear with what…but sometimes it’s hard to know where exactly to begin!!
 I sometimes deviate from these tips when I find something that looks great, but this is my go-to.
 Once you have your statement pieces figured out, it might then be time to start looking into other jewelry pieces that you can switch around and match with different statement pieces, having a look into alternative stone jewelry from the likes of Gema & CO can also be a good choice for those that are environmentally and socially conscious.

-What is your favourite type of necklace?
+Anyway, what is your favourite type of necklace?
 What are the struggles that you have faced when trying to accessorize with jewelry??
 Let me know in the comments below!!